Kong/docs.konghq.com/app/deck/file/manipulation/plugins.md

 Adding or managing plugins is a common use case for platform teams.
 The `deck file` command allows you to add or update a plugin configuration programatically.

-If the plugin being added already exists, the `add-plugin` command will not edit the plugin unless the `--overwrite` flag is provided or `overwrite: true` is specified in the plugin configuration file.
+If the plugin being added already exists, the `add-plugin` command won't edit the plugin unless the `--overwrite` flag is provided or `overwrite: true` is specified in the plugin configuration file.

 The `deck file add-plugins` command outputs the patched file to `stdout` by default.
 You can provide `-o /path/to/config.yaml` to write the updated configuration to a file on disk.